-Working with our commissioned domestic abuse providers, our proposal will put in place enhanced support provision for women through independent domestic abuse advocates, (IDVAS) and dedicated support workers.
-Whilst this provision will meet the needs of women, our proposal will also provide a dedicated domestic abuse male support worker and will expand the helpline for all victims including men.
+Working with our commissioned domestic abuse providers, in Year 1 we put in place enhanced support provision for women through independent domestic abuse advocates, (IDVAS) and dedicated support workers.
+We also commissioned a dedicated domestic abuse male support worker.

-Our needs assessment, which is currently underway will also identify any further gaps relating to support provision for both females and male victims in safe accommodation and wider and this will inform our future commissioning/decommissioning decisions.
+Our needs assessment, which is being finalised will also identify any further gaps relating to support provision for both females and male victims in safe accommodation and wider and this will inform our future commissioning/decommissioning decisions.

-The recommended proposal supports the delivery of one or more of our Council's priorities as set out in the Birmingham City Council Plan 2022 as detailed under number 6.
+The recommended proposal supports the delivery of one or more of our council's priorities as set out in the Birmingham City Council Plan 2022 as detailed under number 6.
 Failure to do so will mean that citizens will not be able to live their expected outcomes outlined in the plan.